 The climate (continental humid) is comparable to cities such as Moscow and Toronto.
 It has four distinct seasons, each associated with different tasks and colors.

 Daytime temperatures in Riga range from an average daily high of +21,7 in July to an average daily high of -2,3 in January.

 Nighttime temperatures in Riga range from an average daily low of +12,3 in July to an average daily low of -7,8 in January.

 Latvia is a small country, so there are little temperature variations.
 However, the climate in the West is generally milder (warmer winters, cooler summers) than in the East.

 Winters are traditionally considered “white” although there may be periods of thaw.
 January and February are the coldest months.
-Several weeks every year may be very cold, going under -20 at nights or even days.
+Several weeks every year may be very cold, going under -20 at night or even day.
 Throughout winter the interiors are heavily heated (by public heating, the bills of which make it controversial).

 Summers are warm, but a few weeks may get very hot (above +30).
 Air conditioning is nevertheless limited with most homes and public buildings having none.
 Summers are the key period for seaside holidays.

-Water temperature in the Baltic Sea is around 18 C in summer and considered especially warm if 20 C. In lakes and rivers, it gets significantly hotter.
+The water temperature in the Baltic Sea is around 18 C in summer and is considered especially warm if 20 C. In lakes and rivers, it gets significantly hotter.